rui314/9cc/README.md

 ==============

 9cc is a successor of my [8cc](https://github.com/rui314/8cc) C compiler.
-In this new project, I'm trying to write a compiler whose code is extremely easy to understand while it can produces reasonably efficient assembly.
+In this new project, I'm trying to write code that can be understood extremely easily while creating a compiler that generates reasonably efficient assembly.

 9cc has more stages than 8cc.
 Here is an overview of the internals: